Snabbina/Complex_app/README.md

-Im making this Complex app using JavaScript, Node.js, MongoDB, includes dealing with:
+I'm making this Complex app using JavaScript, Node.js, MongoDB, includes dealing with:

 The Web Browser Environment, control the Web Browser with JavaScript